lucianozapata/DD2480VT221/README.md

 [![CI Build](https://github.com/lucianozapata/DD2480VT221/actions/workflows/gradle.yml/badge.svg)](https://github.com/lucianozapata/DD2480VT221/actions/workflows/gradle.yml)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Motivation

+The purpose of this project was to learn about Software Fundamentals and to learn how to develop software in teams.

 ## Summary

 This software is part of a hypothetical anti-ballistic missile system.
 It can decide whether an interceptor should be launched based upon input radar tracking information.
 It automatically determines the conditions relevant to the immediate situation and decides based based on planar data points representing radar echos.

+## File structure

+The code for the Decide functionality is in src/main/java/com/group24/decide/.
+The code for the test cases are in src/test/java/com/group24/decide/.

 ## Setup